Dooders/.github/profile/README.md

 Welcome to Dooders, an open-source initiative dedicated to researching the emergence of intelligent agents within simulated realities.
 Its mission is to advance the understanding of agency through comprehensive and ongoing exploration and experimentation.

-The primary goal of the project is to explore and demonstrate the potential value of agent-based-learning.
+The primary goal of the project is to explore and demonstrate the potential value of agent-based-systems learning.

 # Approach